LaunchPadLab/slack_twitter_app/README.md

 ### Final Steps

-7. Vist your Heroku app and sign in (using Twitter OAuth).
+6. Visit your freshly deployed Heroku app and sign in (using Twitter OAuth).
-8. Get to tweeting using your Slack channel!
+7. Get to tweeting using your Slack channel!